 - The homestead exemption was increased to \$25,000, but the exemption increase was tied to improvement in the level of assessment of homestead property.
-(The increase for city and county purposes was phased in over a three year period.) - Counties and cities were given authority to enact ad valorem exemptions for new and expanding businesses, if approved by a referendum.
-The exemptions were limited to the millage of the county or city enacting the exemption, and authority to grant the exemptions expired ten years after the referendum unless renewed by another referendum.
+(The increase for city and county purposes was phased in over a three year period.) - Counties and cities were given authority to enact ad valorem exemptions for new and expanding businesses, if such exemptions were approved by a referendum.
+The exemptions were limited to local-option mileages levied by the county or city enacting the exemption.
+Such exemptions would expire after 10 years unless renewed by a subsequent referendum.
 (Implemented by Ch.
 80-347, L.O.F.) - Tangible personal property held for sale as stock in trade or livestock may be classified for tax purposes or may be exempted from taxation.
-(All items of inventory were exempted by Ch.
-81-308, L.O.F.) - Ad valorem tax relief for renters who are permanent residents was authorized, but must be enacted by general law.
-(Prior to this amendment, the Legislature provided for such relief only for residents of non-profit homes for the aged and proprietary continuing care facilities.)
+The legislature exempted all items of inventory.
+(Implemented by Ch.
+81-308, L.O.F.)

-- State aid to local governments may be tied to relative ad valorem assessment levels.
-(The Florida Education Finance Program adjusts state funding by the level of assessment in each school district.) - The Legislature was authorized to enact an ad valorem exemption for a renewable energy source device and to real property on which such device is installed.
+- Ad valorem tax relief for permanent resident renters was authorized, but must be enacted by general law.
+(Prior to this amendment, the Legislature provided for such relief only for residents of non-profit homes for the aged and proprietary continuing care facilities.) - State aid to local governments may be tied to relative ad valorem assessment levels.
+(The Florida Education Finance Program adjusts state funding by the level of assessment in each school district.) - The Legislature was authorized to enact a tangible personal property exemption for renewable energy source devices and a real property exemption for parcels onto which such devices are installed.
 (An exemption was enacted by Ch.
 80-163, L.O.F., but was limited to ten years for devices installed before December 31, 1990.)
 This constitutional provision was repealed in 2008 and replaced.
 (See discussion of 2008 constitutional changes.)